 Designed specifically for clean operating environments, this hygienically robust hoist can be configured in their standard Profi TI series for 0.5 to 1 metric ton, or big bag handling unit and low headroom trolley hoist for 1 metric ton.
 All of these feature outer surfaces plated in 25 µm thick nickel.

-Where Profi hoists are required to run on overhead rails, both manually operated and motorized trolleys can be provided with nickel-plating features on the gearbox/motor and body.
+Where Profi hoists are required to run on overhead rails, both manually operated and motorized trolleys can be provided with nickel-plating features on the

 For applications, such as commercial kitchens, the JDN Profi hoists offer a number of useful standard features including, high corrosion and humidity resistance, ease-of-cleaning and suitability for lube-free operation.
 JDN also has a number of stainless steel options including the chain, load hook and sleeve and top hook.